Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Over/under insights

-- Buffalo's games this season have gone over 53.5 points three of six times.
+- Buffalo and its opponents have gone over the current 53-point total in three of six games (50%) this season.

-- Tennessee has combined with its opponents to score more than 53.5 points in two games this season.
+- Tennessee and its opponents have combined to score more than 53 points in two games this season.

-- The combined points per game average of the two teams, 60.8, is 7.3 points more than Monday's over/under.
+- Monday's total is 7.8 points lower than the two team's combined 60.8 points per game average.

-- These two squads combine to surrender 38.8 points per game, 14.7 fewer than this contest's over/under.
+- This contest's total is 14.2 points more than the 38.8 these two squads combine to allow per game this season.

 Bills stats and trends

-- Buffalo is 5-0 against the spread and 4-0 overall in games when it puts up more than 26 points.
+- Buffalo is 5-0 against the spread and 4-0 overall this season when the team puts up more than 26 points.

-- Buffalo is 4-0 against the spread and 3-0 overall when the team amasses more than 377.4 yards.
+- Buffalo is 4-0 against the spread and 3-0 overall when the team piles up more than 377.4 yards.

-- This year, the Bills have turned the ball over four times, while the Titans have forced four.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Titans.